josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:** We're detecting a lot of enemies in this sector!

-We're receiving a request for communication from... the Dojeer?
+We're receiving a request for communication from ... the Dojeer?

 **H|Dojeer|Mati:** Other.
 You are entering my territory.
 Turn back or I will destroy you.

 -- outraged

 **Ruby Patton:** Really?
 Not meat comments or telling us that you will take over our home word?

-Your people just killed my sister, you monster!
+Your people killed my sister, you monster!

 *Ruby lets out a blood curdling yell*